Zdeněk Fierlinger

 Zdeněk Fierlinger (11 July 1891 – 2 May 1976) was a Czechoslovak diplomat and politician.
 He served as the prime minister of Czechoslovakia from 1944 to 1946, first in the London-based Czechoslovak government-in-exile and then in liberated Czechoslovakia.
 Long close to the Soviet Union, he has his name often associated with the merger of his Czech Social Democratic Party with the Czechoslovak Communist Party after the communist coup in 1948.

-He was the uncle of Paul Fierlinger, the famous animator for numerous PBS cartoons.
+He was the uncle of Paul Fierlinger, the animator for numerous PBS cartoons.

 Early life

-Zdeněk Fierlinger came from a lower-middle-class Czech family in the Austrian city of Olmütz (now Olomouc, Czech Republic).
+Zdeněk Fierlinger came from a lower-middle-class Czech family in the city of Olmütz in Moravia, then part of the Austro-Hungarian Empire (now Olomouc, Czech Republic).
 His father worked as a teacher of French and English in the local high school.
 Fierlinger was described as a mediocre student but one who was excellent with languages.
-He graduated from business school in 1910 in Olmütz and then worked as a sales representative in Russia as a sales agent for the MacCormick International Harvester Company of Chicago in Rostov-on-Don.
+He graduated from business school in 1910 in Olmütz and then worked in Russia as a sales agent for the MacCormick International Harvester Company of Chicago in Rostov-on-Don.
 Fierlinger was one of the 70,000 or so Czechs living in Imperial Russia in 1914.

 First World War

-He had no loyalty to Austria-Hungary and, like many of the other Czechs living in Russia, chose not to return to the upon the outbreak of the World War I in August 1914 but instead stayed in Russia.
+He had no loyalty to Austria-Hungary and, like many of the other Czechs living in Russia, chose not to return to the Empire upon the outbreak of the First World War in August 1914 but instead stayed in Russia.

 Fierlinger, together with several other Czechs living in Rostov-on-Don, organised themselves into the Česká družina ("Czech Companions"), which joined the Imperial Russian Army to fight in Galicia against Austria.
 Like many other Czechs of his generation, Fierlinger was a Russophile and saw Russia as the great Slavic power that would liberate the other Slavic peoples like the Czechs from Austrian rule.

 During the war, he joined the Czechoslovak Legion, which fought for independence from Austria.
 He was described as a "brave and selfless soldier".
 For his bravery on the battlefield, he was awarded the Order of St. George four times.
 Among other battles, he participated at the Battle of Zborov as the commander of the 9th Company.